The dispensary service prepares medication for in-patients, some out-patients and patients being discharged from hospital.

 We are currently introducing “one-stop” dispensing across the hospital.
 Patients are encouraged to bring all their medication from home to ensure that there is no break in treatment on admission.
 These will be stored in a secure bedside locker, to optimise the use of Patients Own Medicines.
 Medication needed for discharge will be dispensed in advance to improve efficiency.

-A Patient helpline is available between 9am and 5.30pm Monday to Friday, for patients with enquiries about medicines supplied by Southmead Hospital Bristol.
+A patient medication helpline is available between 9am and 4.30pm Monday to Friday, for patients or carers with enquiries about medicines.